Liftric/DIKit/README.md

 }
 ```

-3. Inject the dependencies in e.g. another module or a ViewController:
+3. Inject the dependencies in e.g. another module or a `ViewController`:
 ```swift
 import DIKit